kinetic-flow/arcin-infinitas/README.md

 Unplug your controller.
 Hold down buttons 1 and 2 while you plug it back in.
 If you see button 1 flashing - you are now in flashing mode.

-Run the executable (arcin_infinitas_new_1000hz.exe or arcin_infinitas_new_250hz.exe) in Windows.
+Run the executable (arcin_infinitas_new.exe or arcin_infinitas_new.exe) in Windows.
 You might need to do it a few times until it works.

 ## How do I use it with Infinitas?
 * Ensure your turntable is connected to QE1, buttons to b1-b7, start and select to b10 or b11.